 HEX DEREF PRO

 - In active development.
-Simpler to use, more user-friendly and faster than most of the competition.
+Simpler to use, more sophisticated and user-friendly than most of the competition

-- One of the most advanced memory viewer ever released (includes a full memory editor), if not the most advanced, capable of drawing real-time process memory.
+- An advanced memory viewer with full memory editor, capable of drawing real-time process memory (Data/structures mode)

-- Cheat Engine's (CE) core functionality with AVX2 optimized memory scanner.
+- Cheat Engine's (CE equivalent) core functionality with AVX2 optimized memory scanner

-- The memory viewer includes x64 disassembler powered by the BeaEngine
+- The memory viewer includes also a 64-bit disassembler powered by the BeaEngine

-- Switch on the fly between disassembly and normal mode
+- Switch on the fly between disassembly and "Data/structures" mode

 - Change the alignment on the fly (8 Bytes, 4 Bytes, 2 Bytes and 1 Byte)